 The value of the SARs, restricted stock or RSU awards that would continue to vest or be exercisable, in the case of SARs, are reflected in the table Outstanding Equity Awards at Fiscal Year-End provided later in this Proxy Statement.
-These amounts, together with the retirement plan and SERP benefits disclosed in the Pension Benefits table of this Proxy Statement, represent the value of payments a named executive officer would have received if his employment would have terminated on the last day of the fiscal 2018, due to retirement, resignation, death or disability, or following a change in control.
-Mr Cavellier is not yet eligible for the vesting of LTIC awards after retirement, as he does not meet the five year service requirement.
+These amounts, together with the retirement plan and SERP benefits disclosed in the Pension Benefits table of this Proxy Statement, represent the value of payments a named executive officer would have received if his employment would have terminated on the last day of the fiscal 2020, due to retirement, resignation, death or disability, or following a change in control.
+Mr. Cavellier and Mr. Erdbruegger are not yet eligible for the vesting of LTIC awards after retirement, as they have not met the five-year service requirement.